 • Homework assignments will be posted on Brightspace, and must be submitted through OnlineGDB.
-To submit your homework assignments, create a free account using your SBU email address and your FULL NAME on OnlineGDB and enroll in the course (MEC 510 - Spring 2024) using the following link:
+To submit your homework assignments, create a free account using your SBU email address and your official FULL NAME on OnlineGDB and enroll in the course (MEC 510 - Spring 2025) using the following link:

-https://onlinegdb.com/classroom/invite/TgmGJEajT
+https://onlinegdb.com/classroom/invite/cg3gOxZjg

-- You are allowed to discuss with your classmates, however, you must write your code completely independently.
-Any discussion or help that you have taken from your classmates should be acknowledged explicitly by writing their names and the kind of help you have received.
-Note that your homework should not be a copy of your classmate's homework. - If your code passes the tests on OnlineGDB, it does not necessarily mean that your code is written properly. - You have up to 15 late days for use on any homework assignment throughout the semester, but no homework may be more than 5 days late.
+- If your code passes the tests on OnlineGDB, it does not necessarily mean that your code is written properly. - You have up to 15 late days for use on any homework assignment throughout the semester, but no homework may be more than 5 days late.
 Once you used your budget of 15 late days for the semester, each late day will be assessed a 25% penalty on your grade for that assignment(s).